Trump Inauguration: D.C. National Guard Commander To Be Removed From Post In Middle Of Event

 — Peter Hermann (@phscoop) January 13, 2017

-As The Chicago Tribune reports, the post of D.C.
+As the Chicago Tribune reports, the post of D.C.
 National Guard Commander is made by the POTUS, which will be Donald Trump at 12:01 p.m. on January 20.
 The Trump transition team has declined to directly comment on the shocking changing of the guard.

 Schwartz says he will be replaced, in the interim, by a brigadier general immediately upon being removed from his post.